-Now accepting applications for Winter 2021!
+Now accepting applications for Spring 2021!
 Apply by 2/19/21.* All application fees currently waived.
 Earn your degree in two years from the only COAMFTE-accredited MFT program in the Inland Empire.
 Upon graduation, you are eligible to sit for California licensure as an MFT and LPCC.
 Tuition waivers are available for those interested in adding a Play Therapy or Drug and Alcohol Counseling certificate to their program (see below for more information).

 At a Glance

 - 2-year (full-time) or 3-year (part-time), 90 quarter unit academic program

 - Only COAMFTE-accredited program in the Inland Empire

 - Earn 350 hours above BBS requirement before graduation

 - Start dates in September, January, March, and June

 - No GREs or prerequisites required